NativeScript Vs Ionic : The Clash of Mobile App Development Frameworks

 What is Ionic framework?

-As it is compiled directly, hybrid apps require native wrappers like Cordova or PhoneGap to run as a native app.
+Apache Cordova is an open source software that works well within the Ionic.
+It is there to get an access to a mobile’s hardware functions.
+As it is compiled directly, hybrid apps require native wrappers like Cordova to run as a native application.
 This grants it access to almost all the system API’s.

 NativeScript vs Ionic: The differences in code